 • Under 2MB limit

-With these YouTube blog marketing best practices in mind, you'll be well on your way to growing a loyal following on this surprisingly underrated platform.
+With these YouTube blog marketing best practices in mind, you'll be able to start growing a loyal audience on this surprisingly underrated platform.

 How to promote your blog on Instagram

-Now let's talk about using Instagram in your blog marketing efforts, as its potential to attract a loyal following has grown tremendously in recent years.
+Let's now talk about using Instagram in your blog marketing efforts, as its potential to attract a loyal audience has increased significantly in recent years.

-Instagram burst onto the social media scene in 2010, and after becoming hugely popular, it was later acquired by Facebook in 2012.
+Instagram emerged on the social media scene in 2010, and after becoming extremely popular, it was subsequently acquired by Facebook in 2012.
 While text can be an important part of the Instagram experience, images are at the heart of what makes this platform special.

-Instagram has a large user base with around 1 billion monthly active users, making it one of the most popular social media platforms on the planet.
-Unfortunately, despite the large following, many bloggers report that Instagram is not one of their main sources of traffic.
-Social media platforms like Facebook and Instagram also want to make money, which is why it's hard to get free organic reach through these platforms.
+Instagram has a massive user base with approximately 1 billion monthly active users, making it one of the most popular social media platforms in the world.
+Unfortunately, despite its large audience, many bloggers report that Instagram isn't one of their primary sources of traffic.
+Social media platforms like Facebook and Instagram also want to make money, which is why it's difficult to gain free organic reach through these platforms.

-I always recommend focusing on one or two social media platforms, and for my blog, Instagram is not where I focus most.
-Twitter and YouTube suit me better, but that doesn't mean Instagram is without advantages.
+I always recommend focusing on one or two social media platforms, and for my blog, Instagram isn't where I concentrate most.
+Twitter and YouTube suit me better, but that doesn't mean Instagram is without its advantages.

-Some people can turn Instagram into a microblog and have successfully monetized it that way.
-Others develop a large following and drive heavy traffic to their main blog.
-Even for people who don't have a lot of time to spend on Instagram, one of the biggest benefits is how easy it is to network in your niche.
-Without much effort, you can quickly find other users who share similar interests and find people in your target audience.
+Some people have successfully transformed Instagram into a microblog and monetized it that way.
+Others cultivate a large audience and drive significant traffic to their main blog.
+Even for those who don't have much time to dedicate to Instagram, one of its biggest advantages is the ease with which you can network within your niche.
+With minimal effort, you can quickly find other users who share similar interests and connect with people in your target audience.

 Although you can experiment with paid advertising on Instagram, here I will share some tips to increase your audience and use Instagram to promote your blog without any extra expense.